 Forde Park School for Boys, Newton Abbot, Devon

-The Forde Park Approved School was established in 1940 at College Road, Newton Abbot.
+On 7 October 1940, the Forde Park Approved School was formally certfied to begin operation at College Road, Newton Abbot.
 It could accommodate 110 boys sentenced to detention by magistrates.

 In 1973, the school became a Community Home with Education (CHE) under the control of Devon County Council.
 The Home closed in 1985 and the buildings no longer survive.

 In more recent times, 80 former inmates of Forde Park successfully brought a legal case involving allegations of sexual, physical and emotional abuse at the School over a period of four decades.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - Devon Heritage Centre, Great Moor House, Bittern Road, Sowton Exeter EX2 7NL.
 Holdings include: Admission and Discharge register (1956-73).

 - The National Archives, Kew, Richmond, Surrey, TW9 4DU.

 - Hyland, Jim Yesterday's Answers: Development and Decline of Schools for Young Offenders (1994, Whiting and Birch)

 - Millham, S, Bullock, R, and Cherrett, P After Grace - Teeth: a comparative study of the residential experience of boys in Approved Schools (1975, Chaucer Publishing)